7 Rules to Keep Jewelry Safe During a Move

 We want to help make keep jewelry safe during a move.

-Here are some important tips to keep in mind:
+Here are some important tips to keep in mind while moving:

 - Keep valuable jewelry with you at all times when moving, not in a moving box left with movers.
 If you’re moving locally, keep your items in a safety deposit box at a local bank.